Reading Workshop in a First Grade Classroom: Skip and Return

 The books in the children’s book baggies provide them with readable texts for independent reading.
 The optimal number of books in a child’s bag depends heavily upon the number of books in your classroom library and the child’s reading level.
 If your library won’t get overly depleted, let each child who is not yet reading chapter books self-select eight to ten books in his or her book baggie each week.
 Designate “book shopping days” for groups of children, so that your library isn’t overwhelmed all at once.
 You can also choose two or three familiar books for their book baggies from previous Guided Reading lessons.
 The remaining books in the baggies, perhaps one or two more, can be high interest books.
 The children might not be able to read these books yet, but they might enjoy looking at the photographs of sharks or spiders (for example).
 Children who are reading chapter books will have fewer books in their baggies.

 How often should I meet with children to conference with them?

 Individual conferences are powerful, targeted lessons that can make a real difference.
-Try conferencing with three students a day – more if you can manage it.
+Try conferencing with three children a day – more if you can manage it.
 Remember, conferences are short, generally lasting just a few minutes.
 If you have a larger class, you’ll get to conference with each child twice a month.
-Keep good notes and you’ll be able to document each student’s growth as a reader over time.
+Keep good notes and you’ll be able to document each children’s growth as a reader over time.

 I’m not sure what to teach during a conference.
 What should I do?